George Thomas, 1st Viscount Tonypandy: Political career

+Thomas initially showed sympathy to the people of the village, where a NCB colliery spoil tip slid down a hillside and engulfed houses and a primary school, killing 144 people, 116 of them children.
+Disagreements subsequently arose, when Thomas refused to order the removal of the other tips surrounding the village, for which the villagers were campaigning.
+When the government ultimately acceded to the demands for removal, it took £150,000 from the Aberfan relief fund – raised to help the victims of the disaster and their families – in part payment of the costs.
+Just over 30 years later, the money was refunded by the newly appointed Secretary of State for Wales Ron Davies who described it as, "a wrong that needed to be righted."

 In early 1967 he became Minister of State for Commonwealth Affairs.
 As Secretary of State for Wales from 1968 to 1970 he presided over the investiture of the Prince of Wales at Caernarfon Castle in 1969.
 Thomas was fervently attached to the Royal Family and also strongly opposed to Plaid Cymru, and particularly to the Welsh Language Society.

 In 1974 Thomas was elected Chairman of Ways and Means and Deputy Speaker of the House of Commons.
 Two years later he succeeded Selwyn Lloyd as Speaker of the House of Commons.
 The first broadcasting of parliamentary proceedings (although only the sound was broadcast until 1989, not live pictures) brought him unprecedented public attention, but he proved more impartial than party colleagues had expected.
-In July 1983 he retired and was raised to the peerage with a hereditary peerage as Viscount Tonypandy, of Rhondda in the County of Mid Glamorgan.
-This was the last creation of a Viscountcy in the UK; Willie Whitelaw, who is often cited as the last such creation received his in June 1983.
-Also in 1983 he was awarded the degree of Doctor of Laws (LLD) honoris causa by the University of Leeds.
+In June 1983 he retired and, a month later, on 11th July 1983, he was raised to the peerage with a hereditary peerage as Viscount Tonypandy, of Rhondda in the County of Mid Glamorgan.
+Thomas's was the last creation of a Viscountcy for a non-royal person in the UK; William Whitelaw, who is often cited as the last such creation, received his in June 1983, a month earlier than Thomas.

+In 1983 Thomas was awarded the degree of Doctor of Laws (LLD) honoris causa by the University of Leeds.
+The same year he was the subject of the television show This Is Your Life, when he was surprised by Eamonn Andrews at London's Royal Albert Hall, ahead of a charity concert for the National Children's Homes.